netrisai/terraform-provider-netris/docs/resources/server.md

 ### Required

-- **mainip** (String) A unique IP address which will be used as a loopback address of this unit.
-Valid value is ip address (example `198.51.100.11`) or `auto`.
-If set `auto` the controller will assign an ip address automatically from subnets with relevant purpose.
-- **mgmtip** (String) A unique IP address to be used on out of band management interface.
-Valid value is ip address (example `192.0.2.11`) or `auto`.
-If set `auto` the controller will assign an ip address automatically from subnets with relevant purpose.
 - **name** (String) User assigned name of server.
 - **siteid** (Number) The site ID where this server belongs.
 - **tenantid** (Number) ID of tenant.
 Users of this tenant will be permitted to edit this unit.